datacentricdesign/iob22/computational-thinking/environment.md

 ![]({{site.baseurl}}/assets/images/run_example_2.png)

-You will see that some Python code has been pasted in the code editor.
-Let's not try to explain the code, we will go over this code in the first assignment.
+Note that _Replit_ inserted some Python code in the editor window.
+Let's not try to explain the code; we will go over this code in the first assignment.
 What does it do?
 The programme will ask for your name and tell you your name.

 ![]({{site.baseurl}}/assets/images/run_example_3.png)